bul-ikana/pushtest-laravel/readme.md

 It is easier to test, and intended to be used with [pushtest-android](https://github.com/bul-ikana/pushtest-android).

+## How it works?

+A call to the controller will dispatch a `SendPushNotification` job to be sent to the queue and processed eventually by the queue worker.
+This speeds up web requests as sending of notifications is processed asynchronously.
+If you want to send the notification immediately after processing the request, check the `simple-notification` tag of this repo, which uses no queues.
+The _notification_ part defines how the notification will show on the user notifacation center.
+The data part sets extra data than will be passed to the screen defined in the `click_action` value of the _notification_.

 ## Running the project

 * Make sure you have Laravel ready development or staging environment.
 [Homestead](https://laravel.com/docs/master/homestead) is a great option, but not the only one